asareron/Westernhillvillas/README.md

 # Westernhillvillas
 It is one of the richest hotspots where there are more wild plant and animal species.
 Apart from the pleasure we get from nature, it contains man-made treasure like luxury farm villas, gated community villas, resorts, farmland, plots and many properties in Kotagiri, Coonoor &amp; Anaikatti.
 These are available to chill off one's weekend happily.
+The Indian cities are now facing ridiculous problems like polluted atmosphere and polluted air, polluted water, noise pollution and places fully surrounded by heavy traffic.
+To overcome and get rid of this lifestyle by taking a weekend break, then there is no other better option like staying in the Western-ghats region.